freon4dsl/Freon4dsl/packages/test/tests-by-hand/Test Scenarios Intro.md

 ## The available scripts
  * Models and Units: the functionality of the webapp concerning manipulation of models and model units.
- * Editor Actions: the functionality of the webapp concerning actions with regard to the editor content, like cut, paste.
+ * Editor Web Actions: the functionality of the webapp concerning actions with regard to the editor content, like cut, paste.
  * Core Editor Actions: the functionality of the core editor.
  * Editing Expressions: the functionality concerning expressions in the core editor.